neurofreiburg/yaga/docs/installation.md

 ## Requirements

 YAGA supports Linux, Mac or Windows (tested with macOS 13, Windows 10; Linux support is experimental).
-YAGA requires Python version \>= 3.9.
+YAGA requires Python version \>= 3.9 (older versions do not work).
 To install Python on Windows, you can use the _Anaconda Individual Edition_ from (<https://www.anaconda.com>).
 The following Python packages are required:

 -   numpy
 -   scipy